 My Favorite Red Lipstick for Brunettes

-For some reason a satin red is my daytime choice.
+For some reason, a satin red is my daytime choice.
 Maybe it’s because these just feel a little lighter on my lip.
-Merit Cabo is an orange red that is sheer and lightweight.
+Merit Cabo is an orange-red that is sheer and lightweight.
 Love wearing it with browns and greens.
 Another satin that works is Tango by Ilia.
 Tango is a true deep red.
-Both of these brands are clean beauty brands and their lipsticks are known for their hydrating qualities.
+The third clean red lipstick that I have liked wearing this winter is Classic by Saie.
+All three of these brands are clean beauty brands and their lipsticks are known for their hydrating qualities.

 As always, thanks for taking the time to stop by and read this post.
-I really appreciate every read, comment, pin, and share.
-If you are a brunette, then I hoped this helped you feel confident in finding the perfect red lipstick to wear with confidence.
+I appreciate every read, comment, pin, and share.
+If you are a brunette, then I hope this helped you feel confident in finding the perfect red lipstick to wear with confidence.